Jim Miller (linguist)

-James Edward Miller (1942 - 8 February 2019) was a Professor of cognitive linguistics at the University of Auckland, researcher on language syntax, semantics and standardology.
+James Edward Miller (1942 – 8 February 2019) was a New Zealand linguist who was a professor of cognitive linguistics at the University of Auckland, and a researcher on language syntax, semantics and standardology.
 In the period of 2003-2007 he was Professor Emeritus of Spoken Language at the Department of Theoretical and Applied Linguistics of the University of Edinburgh.

-Life
+Life and career

-In 1965 he received an M.A. at the University of Edinburgh in Russian and French, receiving a Diploma in General Linguistics a year later.
+In 1965, Miller received an M.A. at the University of Edinburgh in Russian and French, receiving a Diploma in General Linguistics a year later.
 He received his Ph.D. on Tense and Aspect in Russian in 1970.
-After graduation, his main focus of interest for the first 20 years were in aspect, case and transitivity, as well as various models of the generative grammar framework.
+For the first 20 years after his graduation, his main focus of interest were aspect, case and transitivity, as well as various models of the generative grammar framework.

-In the late 1970s he investigated the syntax of Scottish English together with Keith Brown, which eventually led him to the research of a more general notion of syntax of spontaneous spoken language (English, Russian, and French), as well as the relation of spoken and written language, literacy, and the relationship of language and politics, education and identity.
-As a result of this research, he published a book Spontaneous Spoken Language together with Regina Weinert in 1998.
+In the late 1970s, Miller investigated the syntax of Scottish English together with Keith Brown, which eventually led him to the research of a more general notion of syntax of spontaneous spoken language (in English, Russian, and French), as well as the relation of spoken and written language, literacy, and the relationship of language and politics, education and identity.
+As a result of this research, he published a book, Spontaneous Spoken Language, together with Regina Weinert in 1998.

-His research interest included speaking, writing and language acquisition, as well as topics on spoken language, non-standard language, and typology.

-He died on 8 February 2019 at the age of 76.
+Miller's career spanned a wide range of linguistics topics, including, but not limited to speaking, writing and language acquisition, as well as topics on spoken language, non-standard language, and typology.
+He died on 8 February 2019, at the age of 76.